awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm-S3.md

    https://<region-URL>/devicefarm/home?region=us-west-2#/projects/eec4905f-98f8-40aa-9afc-4c1cfexample/runs
    ```

-## Configure CodePipeline to Use Your Device Farm Tests \(Amazon S3 Example\)<a name="codepipeline-configure-tests-S3"></a>
+## Configure CodePipeline to use your Device Farm tests \(Amazon S3 example\)<a name="codepipeline-configure-tests-S3"></a>

 1. Create or use an S3 bucket with versioning enabled\.
-Follow the instructions in [Step 1: Create an S3 Bucket for Your Application](tutorials-simple-s3.md#s3-create-s3-bucket) to create an S3 bucket\.
+Follow the instructions in [Step 1: Create an S3 bucket for your application](tutorials-simple-s3.md#s3-create-s3-bucket) to create an S3 bucket\.

 1. In the Amazon S3 console for your bucket, choose **Upload**, and follow the instructions to upload your \.zip file\.